Search: 3045 results

 But I determined this with myself, that my next visit to you should not be in sorrow.

-And I wrote this very thing - lest, if I came, I should have, grief, from those over whom I had need to rejoice, - having confidence in you all, that, my joy, is the joy, of you all.
+And I wrote this same epistle unto you, lest if I came, I should take heaviness of them, of whom I ought to rejoice.
+Certainly this confidence have I in you all, that my joy is the joy of you all.

 For out of much affliction and anguish of heart I wrote unto you with many tears; not that ye should be grieved, but that ye might know the love which I have more abundantly unto you.